-Kimberley Mok is a former architect who covered architecture and the arts for Treehugger since 2007.
+Kimberley Mok is a former architect who has covered architecture and the arts for Treehugger since 2007.

-She is the author of the book, “The Modern House Bus: Mobile Tiny House Inspirations.”
-Her work has also appeared on The Huffington Post, AlterNet, Planet Green, Parentables and Yahoo!
+She is the author of the book, “The Modern House Bus: Mobile Tiny House Inspirations” (The Countryman Press, 2018).
+Her work has also appeared on The New Stack, Protocol, Huffington Post, AlterNet, Planet Green, Parentables, and Yahoo!
 Green.

-With a McGill Diploma in Environment and a degree in architecture from Cornell University, Mok worked as an architect in New York City before returning to Canada to become a writer, illustrator, designer, and yoga teacher.
+With a diploma in Environment from McGill University, and a degree in architecture from Cornell University, Mok worked as an architect in New York City before returning to Canada to become a writer, illustrator, designer, and yoga teacher.

 One of Treehugger’s earliest writers, Mok gives a thoughtful spin on architecture, design, culture, and the arts.
-She is also the author of “The Modern House Bus: Mobile Tiny House Inspirations” published by Countryman Press (W. W. Norton & Company), which takes a look at converted buses that have been reborn as cozy homes ready to hit the road.
+She is the author of “The Modern House Bus: Mobile Tiny House Inspirations” published in 2018 by The Countryman Press (W. W. Norton & Company), which takes a look at converted buses that have been reborn as cozy homes ready to hit the road.

-Kim received a Diploma in Environment from McGill University, Montréal and a Bachelor of Architecture from Cornell University, Ithaca, New York.
+Mok received a diploma in Environment from McGill University in Montreal, Quebec, and a Bachelor of Architecture from Cornell University, Ithaca, New York.